 — Try meditation and mindful breathing

-If you suspect you’re having problems with blood sugar management, consider talking with your health care provider — especially if you are taking medication.
+One more thing: If you suspect you’re having problems with managing your blood sugar, consider talking with your health care provider — especially if you are taking medication.

 For more information about managing blood sugar, visit uhc.com.